 Everest Circuit Trekking

-Everest Circuit Trekking adventure begins with a flight from Kathmandu to the world most dangerous airport in Lukla.
+Everest Circuit Trekking adventure begins with a flight from Kathmandu to the world’s most dangerous airport in Lukla.
 From here, you trek to Phakding and then follow to Namche Bazaar.
-The Sherpa capital, before breaking off the main Everest Base Camp trail.
-To heading west to Thame and towards the remote Nangpa Valley.
+Namche is popular as the capital of the Khumbu region.
+After Namche, breaking off the main Everest Base Camp trail to head Renjola Pass.
+Renjola Pass is the first and easiest pass of this trek.
+Heading west to Thame and towards the remote Nangpa Valley.

-You continue over the colossal Ngozumpa Glacier before climbing to the foot of the next high pass, the Cho La 5420m.
-The Cho La involve walking up steep scree, which is frequently icy, to reach a small glacier at the top, before zig-zagging down to the Zhongla.
+You continue over the colossal Ngozumpa Glacier before climbing the next high pass, the Cho La 5420m.
+Cho La gives you other stunning vistas.
+Walking up steep scree, which is frequently icy, to reach a small glacier at the top, before zig-zagging down to the Zhongla.

 Best time to do Everest Circuit Trekking

-This two season is the best time to do a trekking in the Everest region because of the weather condition and people’s flow.
+- Autumn: September, October, and November:- This two season is the best time for trekking in the Everest region because of the weather condition and people’s flow.

 This itinerary is our tailor-made program for Everest Circuit Trekking.
-Days in the trek is always flexible it can increase and decrease depending on your holiday length schedule and choice.
-If you are thinking about some change please email us at email@example.com.
+Basically. the days in the trek are always flexible it can increase and decrease depending on your holiday length, schedule, and choice.
+If you are thinking about some change please email us at firstname.lastname@example.org.

 Day 1: Fly Kathmandu to Lukla, trek to Monjo (2,835m)